colmey/hyphae/docs/architecture.md

 - **All runtime config lives under `config/`.** Three files: MCP server definitions, model registry, orchestrator system prompt.
 See [configuration.md](configuration.md).

+### Static typing boundaries

+Strict typing is the production default, not an aspirational check.
+Concrete domain values and narrow capability protocols carry data between packages;
+`Any` remains only where the value is genuinely unvalidated or SDK-shaped, not as a substitute for application ownership.
+The principal examples are tool JSON dictionaries, provider payloads, Pydantic's pre-validation input, and `LoggerAdapter.process()`'s standard-library-defined dynamic message mapping.

+Settings-facing protocols expose read-only properties, so frozen Pydantic settings satisfy consumers without falsely promising mutation.
+Per-run code accepts either a plain `logging.Logger` or the run-ID `logging.LoggerAdapter[logging.Logger]`; this is one logger capability at a time, not a collection.
+Reusable test fakes are checked against the same production protocols so ASGI/runtime tests cannot silently drift to a looser object shape.

 ---